Biotechnology and Biological Sciences Research Council: Boards, panels and committees

-Institutes of BBSRC
+Institutes

-The council strategically funds eight research institutes in the UK, and a number of centres (BBSRC: Institutes and centres).
+BBSRC strategically funds eight research institutes in the UK, and a number of centres.

 They have strong links with business, industry and the wider community, and support policy development.

 The institutes' research underpins key sectors of the UK economy such as agriculture, bioenergy, biotechnology, food and drink and pharmaceuticals.
 In addition, the institutes maintain unique research facilities of national importance.